HughP/Koine-Reported-Speech-Comparison/README.md

 ## Trajectory

-Why am I doing this project?
-What do I hope to do at the end of this project?
+_Why am I doing this project?
+What do I hope to do at the end of this project?_

 I hope to be able to programmatically scan a portion of a New Testament Translation where the target language of the translation is an under resourced (a language with few digital tools), low-density language (a language without a significant corpus for generating AI or machine learning based translation tooling) and determine if the translation has followed discourse patterns which are natural for that language while also still accurate for the actions in the text and the stylistic intent of the author.

 Assumptions:

-1. Bible translation into minority languages is often **not** from Greek straight into a West African or Papuan language.
-Rather it is often through a "gateway" language, into which Biblical Exegetical helps have been translated or written.
+1. Bible translation into minority languages is often **not** from Greek straight into a _target language_ such as are spoken by small communities in West Africa or on the isle of Papua.
+Rather it is often through a _gateway language_, into which Biblical Exegetical helps have been translated or written.
 2. From a literature terminological perspective, there are discourse patterns for highlighting (foregrounding), back grounding characters or themes in stories, or hortative texts.
 In the linguistics literature, these ideas might come under the name of topic/focus, or known/new information, or a variety of other terminological distinctions.
 3. There is a great deal of typological variation between languages in how they handle specific patterns of highlighting devices or backgrounding elements.
 This variation can lead to confusion in the translation process, especially when translators are multi-lingual and focused on syntax, orthography, and a variety of other factors which may pull their attention away from the task of focusing on the stylistic naturalness of the target language which matches the stylistic naturalness of the language in which the resource was first written.
 4. Levinsohn reports that Theological commentaries sparsely address the issue of greek discourse patterns.